 Connecting at sea

-As you can see, here at Orange Business Services we've been helping shipping companies to connect their vessels, even on the most perilous shipping routes.
+As you can see, here at Orange Business we've been helping shipping companies to connect their vessels, even on the most perilous shipping routes.

 Take the Arctic Shipping company, for example, where we have provided seamless network connectivity via Maritime Connect, vital to ensuring safety at sea for ships in the harsh weather conditions of the Russian Arctic.